SamStudio8/samstudio8.github.io.off/_posts/2015-07-21-secure-six.md

 * I forgot to configure `apache` to serve content over IPv6 for SSL traffic, things went wrong.

 [^1]: Those square brackets aren't to be interpreted as "optional", they are how `apache` expects an IPv6 address to be formatted.

+[^2]: The typical behaviour of `apache` not knowing which `VirtualHost` is supposed to be responding to a request is loading the first one.